richecr/richecr/README.md

 :rocket: I am a researcher/developer at LSI-UFCG - Laboratory of Information Systems.

-::books: I have experience with machine learning and natural language processing.
+:books: I participated in a research project in the field of machine learning and natural language processing with Python.

+:computer: I currently participate in a project where I work with web development using SpringBoot, ReactJS and Clojure.

 ## Social networks: